 Also, fixing up properties might take more time and money.
 Supply chain issues and prices for raw materials can make it harder to get the supplies you or your contractors need.
 Also, labor shortages mean it might take more time to get the personnel you need.

-There are obviously risks and benefits associated with inflation and real estate.
+There are risks and benefits associated with inflation and real estate.
 Then again, any investment opportunity is always going to be a mix of both.
 Real estate is still a good bet when you do things right.

 Always In Demand